 Cele Store (Manor, 21 miles NE of Austin): A watering hole for farmers during the week, Cele Store serves family-style BBQ Thu-Sat.
 Live music on Friday, March 8.
 Call ahead to reserve a table.
 You might recognize the place from scenes in Secondhand Lions, A Perfect World and Texas Chainsaw Massacre I, II and III.
 Recommended order: Just go family style, & be sure to make a chopped-beef sandwich with your white bread, cheese, onions, pickles, & sauce

-Milt's Pit BBQ (Kyle, 21 miles from Austin straight down I-35, Exit 213): Milt, born in Fort Worth but California resident by age 3, knows how to cook brisket.
+Milt's Pit BBQ (Kyle, 21 miles south of Austin): Milt, born in Fort Worth but California resident by age 3, knows how to cook brisket.
 If you're wanna start your meal with a bang, get the Haystack: sausage, brisket, jalapenos, onions, beans, and cheese, all atop a bed of Fritos.
 Recommended order: brisket

 The Salt Lick (Driftwood, 24 miles SW of Austin): With a rustic ambiance and a picture-perfect pit behind the cash register, TSL is a great spot to enjoy smoked meat away from the sounds of the city.
 BYOB.
 Cash only (but ATM on site).
 Recommended order: all-you-can-eat family style

 Louie Mueller Barbecue (Taylor, 39 miles NE of Austin): Get ready for the unmistakable smell of BBQ-pit smoke as you walk in - and check out what the smoke has done to the walls of this school-gymnasium-turned-restaurant.
-Recommended orders: brisket, beef ribs, and turkey
+Our Readers' Choice Pick for Best Overall of 2013.
+Recommended orders: brisket, beef ribs, turkey, & potato salad